-- 6.19.
-The Trustees are required to assess annually the extent to which the charges and transaction costs borne by members represent good value. - 6.20.
-Analysis was undertaken by the Trustees' professional advisers, Barnett Waddingham LLP, and the findings set out in a report dated July 2023. - 6.21.
-Recognising that low cost does not necessarily mean good value, the assessment considered whether the services for which members pay or share the costs are suitable for, relevant to and (likely to be) valued by members and whether performance of the services had been effective.
-Consideration was also made of the costs relative to other options available in the market. - 6.22.
-Various investment-related services for which members do not directly bear the costs are nevertheless inextricably linked to creating the environment under which investment returns are delivered, e.g. strategy, monitoring and the investment governance structure, so these were included in the assessment.

-- 6.23.
-Other services paid for by Stannah Lifts Holdings Limited ("the Company") were excluded but nevertheless deliver value to members, e.g. the services of professional advisers and the operation of the trustee board, with a duty to act in the best interest of members. - 6.24.
-In relation to the Scheme, the member-borne charges and transaction costs relate to: - investment services - administration services - communication services - 6.25.
-The assessment considered: - 6.25.1. in relation to investment services: - the investment strategy, e.g. the design of the default and range of alternative options - the arrangements for monitoring the performance of the investment options and reviewing the investment strategy - the investment governance arrangements - 6.25.2. in relation to administration services: - the general administration arrangements - arrangements in relation to financial transactions - · data and record keeping - 6.25.3. in relation to communication services: - · communication strategy - pre-retirement communications - at/post retirement communications - 6.26.
-The Trustees concluded that the Scheme offers good value in relation to the charges and transaction costs borne by members. - 6.27.
-In reaching this conclusion, the Trustees recognised: - 6.27.1.
-Throughout the year there had been areas of improved value with the quality of data provided for the Trustees in the Scottish Widows' reformatted Governance Reports and the new Investment Adviser's monitoring reports, as well as greater visibility for the Trustees on the admin processes and training with the visit to Scottish Widows, all helping the Trustees better understand the members and their needs.
-In addition, the delivery of member presentations was well received. - 6.27.2.
-However, the significant areas which have detracted value have been delays and confusion with regard to the issuing of benefit statements; lack of accessibility for members through the Scottish Widows Membersite for part of the period; and, the lack of post transition reporting following completion of the investment changes. - 6.28.
-A number of key actions were identified as part of the assessment, with the Trustees continuing to monitor Scottish Widows' administration services and on-line functionality as well as the investment performance and liaising with the Company regarding the pension provision to ensure good value continues for Scheme members in the developing pensions market.
+- 7.18.
+The Trustees are required to assess annually the extent to which the charges and transaction costs borne by members represent good value. - 7.19.
+Analysis was undertaken by the Trustees' professional advisers, Barnett Waddingham LLP, and the findings set out in a report dated May 2024.
+It is noted that following an in-depth review in 2023, the assessment for 2024 focused on any changes and updates to the actions set out in the previous assessment. - 7.20.
+Recognising that low cost does not necessarily mean good value, the assessment considered whether the services for which members pay or share the costs are suitable for, relevant to and (likely to be) valued by members and whether performance of the services had been effective. - 7.21.
+Various investment-related services for which members do not directly bear the costs are nevertheless inextricably linked to creating the environment under which investment returns are delivered, e.g. strategy, monitoring and the investment governance structure, so these were included in the assessment. - 7.22.
+Other services paid for by Stannah Lifts Holdings Limited ("the Company") were excluded but nevertheless deliver value to members, e.g. the services of professional advisers and the operation of the trustee board, with a duty to act in the best interest of members. - 7.23.
+In relation to the Scheme, the member-borne charges and transaction costs relate to: - investment services - administration services - communication services - 7.24.
+The assessment considered any updates or changes since the previous assessment: - 7.24.1. in relation to investment services: - the investment strategy, e.g. the design of the default and range of alternative options - the arrangements for monitoring the performance of the investment options and reviewing the investment strategy - the investment governance arrangements - 7.24.2. in relation to administration services: - the general administration arrangements - arrangements in relation to financial transactions - · data and record keeping - 7.24.3. in relation to communication services: - communication strategy - pre-retirement communications - at/post retirement communications - 7.25.
+The Trustees concluded that the Scheme continues to offer good value in relation to the charges and transaction costs borne by members. - 7.26.
+In reaching this conclusion, the Trustees recognised that they have continued to actively monitor the administration and investment performance under the Scheme as well as working with the Company to support the future pension strategy and long-term delivery of a good value pension arrangement for members.

-7. Trustee knowledge and understanding
+8. Trustee knowledge and understanding